Ashwin Vasan: Healthcare affordability

-Vasan oversaw the Department of Health’s launch of the first municipal Office of Healthcare Accountability, promoting hospital price transparency for key services and procedures at NYC hospitals.
-In June of 2023, Mayor Adams signed a law which allowing New Yorkers to compare costs charged by New York City hospitals for the same service.
-In January of 2024, Vasan led an effort to cancel $2 billion in medical debt for 500,000 low-income New Yorkers over three years.
+Vasan oversaw the Department of Health's launch of the first municipal Office of Healthcare Accountability, promoting hospital price transparency for key services and procedures at NYC hospitals.
+In June 2023, Mayor Adams signed a law which allowing New Yorkers to compare costs charged by New York City hospitals for the same service.
+In January 2024, Vasan led an effort to cancel $2 billion in medical debt for 500,000 low-income New Yorkers over three years.

 Resignation

 On September 23, 2024, in the midst of the investigations into the Eric Adams administration, Vasan announced that he will leave his position as NYC Health Commissioner after a nearly three-year term, citing family reasons, and later moved up that date to October 18, citing "greater urgency".
 The Health Department and City Hall confirmed that his resignation was unrelated to the criminal investigation of Mayor Eric Adams.
 In an interview with The New York Times, Vasan was quoted as saying "I'm so far away from that world, and my focus has been on the health of the city."